tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Answer* (aacharya4−stat6250): When there are unbalanced Quotation marks in a DATA step of a SAS program, the log window displays "DATA step running" message.
 - Question(tchan49-stat6250): If you miss the RUN statement for a DATA step, what is going to display on the active window?
 - Answer(tchan49-stat6250): “DATA step running” for a long time.
-- Question (ttruong59-stat6250): Is each step compiled and executed independently?

 [Course Textbook Chapter 4, Problem 1]